Purse/buywithbitcoin/README.md

-# Purse Chrome Extension
+# Purse Browser Extension
-Get 5-33% off items on Amazon with Bitcoin.
+[Purse.io](https://purse.io) gets you 5-33% off items on Amazon when shopping with Bitcoin or Bitcoin Cash.

+The Purse Browser Extension (Chrome and Firefox) provides enhanced functionality when interacting with Amazon by adding widgets to the page.

+Shoppers: Can add items to cart directly from Amazon product pages.
+View your Purse Cart, and proceed to Checkout.

+Earners: Submit tracking information directly to purse from within the Amazon Tracking Pages.

-# Supported Domains
+### Supported Domains
 - amazon.com
 - amazon.co.uk
 - amazon.ca